reactgraphqlacademy/fb-messenger/README.md

 1. Replace the “footer” HTML at the bottom of App.js using the src/Footer.js component.

-2. Refactor the topbar section  by creating a stateless component and pass the dependencies via props.
+2. Refactor the topbar section  by creating a functional component and pass the dependencies via props.
 Make sure everything works Hint: this will be similar to Modal.js

 3. Create a component for “messenger” and pass down the dependencies from App via props.
 Make sure everything works.
 You can start by making a Messenger folder with an index.js.

 4. Is there any state in app that should be in the Messenger component?
 Refactor this logic out of App.js and into Messenger.
-Then, create further stateless components from the contents of Messenger and pass them down dependencies via props.
+Then, create further functional components from the contents of Messenger and pass them down dependencies via props.
 Hint: maybe you could have a Threads component, and maybe Conversation?

 5. Question: Is it possible to move showModal from app.js down the tree? why/why not?